wsibble/ifarith-compilerP5/discussion.md

 The bulk of this project consists of a collection of five questions.
 You are to answer these questions after spending some amount of time looking over the code together to gather answers for your questions.
+Try to seriously dig into the project together--it is of course understood that you may not grasp every detail, but put forth serious effort to spend several hours reading and discussing the code, along with anything you have taken from it.

 Questions will largely be graded on completion and maturity, but the instructors do reserve the right to take off for technical inaccuracies (i.e., if you say something factually wrong).

 Each of these questions should take roughly at least a paragraph or two.
 Try to aim for between 1-500 words per question.
+You may divide up the work, but each of you should collectively read and agree to each other's answers.

 [ Question 1 ]